gibbsly/gm/README.md

 divides the first array by the second array
 - configurable maximum decimal precision, set with `/scoreboard players set mdp= arr_math.main x`, where x is the maximum precession you want (default 16)
 - remainder is output into `rem` array in the output object
+- *may give incorrect result with very specific calculations due to decimal point position error, working on fixing it*
 ### compare
 compares the input arrays and outputs what input is the greatest
 - compares absolute value of the arrays, polarity is not accounted for